Oussamaosman02/php-tuto-old/README.md

 `$_GET` can read data from an form and from an url.

-If we have some argument that we want to pass trough pages, we can add it to the anchor `href` atribute like this:
+If we have some argument that we want to pass trough pages, we can add it to the anchor `href` attribute like this:

 ```php
 <a href="/profile.php?name=Brad">Click me</a>